Goal Setting That Actually Works: The Evidence-Based Method

 When to Take It More Seriously

-Setting goals can be a positive and energising practice.
-But if you consistently find that even basic goal pursuit feels impossible — if overwhelm, low mood, chronic anxiety, or significant concentration difficulties are making it hard to function — it is worth speaking to your GP or exploring NHS Talking Therapies, which offers evidence-based psychological support for anxiety, depression, and related conditions.
+Setting goals can be a positive, energising thing to do.
+But if you consistently find that even basic goal pursuit feels impossible, if overwhelm, low mood, ongoing anxiety, or real concentration difficulties are making it hard to function day to day, it's worth speaking to your GP or looking into NHS Talking Therapies, which offers evidence-based psychological support for anxiety, depression, and related conditions.
 Find services at NHS.uk/mental-health.

 Frequently Asked Questions